DCT

 - Plaintiff’s Counsel: Michael G. Newell

-- Venue Allegations: Plaintiff alleges venue is proper because Defendant has committed acts of infringement in the district, including selling and offering for sale its software products to New York customers, such as the iRobot Corporation.
-Plaintiff reserves the right to amend its venue contentions pending discovery into Defendant's "regular and established place of business."
+- Venue Allegations: Plaintiff alleges venue is proper because Defendant has committed acts of infringement in the district by offering for sale and selling its accused software products to customers with operations in New York, such as the iRobot Corporation.

-- Core Dispute: Plaintiff alleges that Defendant’s synthetic image generation platform, Symage AI, infringes three patents related to stereoscopic 3D video processing and the generation of synthetic image data for training machine learning models.
+- Core Dispute: Plaintiff alleges that Defendant’s Symage AI platform for generating synthetic data infringes a patent related to systems and methods for creating labeled image data for machine learning.

 Case Timeline